NiceNode/synthesize-events/README.md

 # synthesize-events

 Synthesizes, processes, calculates various statistics about events that have taken place in the recent past.
 It reads event data from redis and then stores the synthesized data in other redis keys.
+Every day or date is UTC timezone.

 create a .env file or set env vars: